 B-003-013-008: What emission is produced by a reactance modulator connected to an RF power amplifier?

-Discussion: A reactance modulator connected to an RF power amplifier produces frequency modulation (FM).
-In this system, the reactance modulator varies the frequency of the carrier signal in response to the audio input, generating an FM signal.
-Unlike amplitude modulation (AM), where the carrier’s amplitude changes, in FM, the frequency of the carrier is modulated to carry the information.
-The RF power amplifier then boosts the signal's strength to the required transmission level.
+A reactance modulator connected to an RF power amplifier produces phase modulation (PM).
+In this system, the reactance modulator alters the phase of the carrier signal in response to the audio input.
+Although phase modulation and frequency modulation (FM) are closely related and often used interchangeably in practical applications, PM directly varies the phase of the carrier to encode the audio signal.

-- A reactance modulator connected to an RF power amplifier produces FM emission.
+• A reactance modulator connected to an RF power amplifier produces phase modulation (PM).

 9 / 11